Split Pea Soup

 Instructions

-• Rinse the split peas under cold water until the water runs clear.
+- Rinse the split peas under cold water and set aside.

-• Pour in the broth and add thyme and bay leaf.
+- Pour in the broth and add the rinsed split peas.

-• Bring the mixture to a boil, then reduce heat to simmer.
+- Bring the mixture to a boil, then reduce to a simmer.

-• Cover and cook for about 45 minutes, or until peas are tender.
+- Cover and cook for about 45 minutes, stirring occasionally.